Help prevent tooth pain, decay, and gum disease to keep your mouth healthy.

 Unfortunately, many do not catch cavities at this stage, and they pass the point of no return.
 Once bacteria and decay get through enamel, enough damage has already been done.
 A cavity is not going to stop once it’s started.
 It will require a filling or some other form of treatment.

-Our Hudsonville dentists urge you to see us ASAP if you are experiencing any symptoms of a cavity.
+Our dentists urge you to call our Hudsonville, MI, dental office if you are experiencing any symptoms of a cavity.
 This can include increased sensitivity to hot, cold, or sweet foods and pain when chewing or biting down.
 If a cavity is neglected, it can develop into a much more serious complication.

-There are several ways that our dentists can treat a cavity.
-The severity of the decay oftentimes determines whether a more intensive solution is required.
+There are several ways that our dentists can approach cavity treatment.
+The severity of the decay often determines whether a more intensive solution is required.
 It is never wise to let a cavity sit.
 If left untreated, the spread of the decay will worsen and could lead to tooth extraction.

 When the cavity is small to medium in size, a dental filling will suffice.
 Our dentists will use tooth-colored composite resin to fill the cavity and closely match your natural enamel.
 This is the traditional way to treat smaller cavities, but other methods may have to be implemented if it is larger.